andreleon/react-native-scene-navigator/README.md

 # react-native-scene-navigator
 [![npm version](https://badge.fury.io/js/react-native-scene-navigator.svg)](https://badge.fury.io/js/react-native-scene-navigator)

 A **cross-platform**, easy and intuitive way to manage your scenes in react-native.
-Adapts to the current platform, e.g. tabs on top for Android and tabs on the botton for iOS.
+Adapts to the platform, e.g. tabs on top for Android and tabs on the botton for iOS.
 Scene transitions default to the native platform patterns, but can be changed to your needs.
 **Run the example on both iOS and Android to see it in action :D**

 ## Navigator